 - Capture additional traffic.
-Dynamic Search Ads can help you gain additional traffic and sales by promoting your business to more customers than you can reach with a keyword-targeted campaign.
+DSAs can help you gain additional traffic and sales by promoting your business to more customers than you can reach with a keyword-targeted campaign.

 - Control your messaging.
 The description is a single, long line—giving you more control over the messaging in your ad.

 - Display URLs are based on your final URL domain.
 You no longer have to enter your display URL when creating a new ad.
 Instead, AdWords will use the domain from your final URL and show it as your ad’s display URL.

 So, we know that in lieu of keywords, Google uses your website to match ads to search queries.